 Arizona is the place to take a road trip.
 Get in the car, pick a destination, and go take a look at the Western landscape on historic roads like Route 66.
 For optimal enjoyment, avoid the interstate highways and take these smaller routes instead.
 It’s there you’ll see Arizona’s most beautiful landscapes, taste its spicy cuisine, and make memories worth cherishing.

 Go to Bisbee.
 Go to Jerome.
 Go to Oatman.
 Go to Greer.
 Travel AZ 260 from Payson to Show Low or historic Route 66 from Ash Fork to Topock; take AZ 60 through the Salt River Canyon, or U.S. 191 from Springerville to Clifton; and take AZ 88, the Apache Trail, from Apache Junction to Roosevelt Dam.

-Wherever you go, roll down the windows, turn up the radio, inhale deeply, and enjoy the ride.
+Wherever you go, roll down the windows, turn up the radio, and enjoy the ride.
 Regardless of your destination, the wide-open spaces of Arizona entice and amaze anew with every bend in the road.

 Salsa and Margaritas

 You're in Arizona, so join the quest to find your favorite salsa and margaritas.
 No two salsas are the same, and every city and town boasts its own local favorite.
 Spicy and chunky?
 Tangy and juicy?
 Tear-inducing?
 They run the gamut.